NotRequiem/screenshare-tool/README.md

 > 4. Build Solution:

 Once the solution is open, you can build it by going to "Build" -> "Build Solution" from the menu.
+Make sure the Unicode Character set is not set, and the C++ standard is 20.
 Alternatively, you can press Ctrl + Shift + B to build the solution.

 # Disclaimers